toobstar/toobstar.github.io/content/posts/2024-08-27_cloud_maturity.md

 ## Defining the S in SaaS

 To start with a simple definition though, an organisation may have a readily identifiable service which is their principle offering.
 Beneath the hood there may be many independent applications which operate together to enable the offering.
 A modern architecture known as [micro-services](https://en.wikipedia.org/wiki/Microservices) is commonly used which results in a proliferation of services and from a maturity point of view they could be at varying points along the maturity spectrum.
-It's easy to anticipate that as a product matures from prototype to launch and then scale, we expect the delivery maturiy to also progress in a similar cadence.

 ## What are the attributes of a mature service?